 Since I moved to China, I’ve been experimenting with some herbs and mushrooms.
 And just to clarify, I am not talking about any psychedelic mushrooms.
 At least not yet.
 However, I am interested in their administration for stress regulation.
 Here we are talking about adaptogens and medicinal mushrooms, and performance enhancing properties.
 And this is what I’ve come up with.
 See picture.

 On the picture above, you can see a high HRV reading, which is good.
 At that moment, I was experimenting with breathing techniques as well.
-This resulted in balanced work of sympathetic and parasympathetic nervous system, with a slightly heightened activity of the parasympathetic system.
+This resulted in a balanced work of sympathetic and parasympathetic nervous system, with a slightly heightened activity of the parasympathetic system.
 Ommmmmm.

 The information shared above shows the possible positive implications of using specific breathing techniques accompanied by a controlled usage of adaptogens.
 These days the frequency of competitions (Karate1 Premier league) is high.
 Traveling from one to another time zone every week puts significant stress on your body and your Central Nervous System (CNS) in particular.

 On top of this, we have to take into consideration the nature of the karate sport.
 Whether we talk about kata or kumite, explosive movements with short duration are the primary building block of the performance.
-This tells us that sympathetic nervous system is the one targeted the most.
+This tells us that the sympathetic nervous system is the one targeted the most.
 Frequent traveling, plus a high level of exertion during tournaments, followed by weak recovery, overstimulated sympathetic nervous system and suppressed parasympathetic nervous system might result in overtraining and decreased performance.

 What do you need to be able to implement HRV in your training regimen?